suxess-it/kubriX/docs/oss/installation/hub-and-spoke-basics.md

     syncOptions:
       - ServerSideApply=true
 ```

-# Overall composition of Apps-Of-Apps and AppSets in Hub & Spoke

-In the first place it can be quite confusing how all these pieces work together.
-So lets have a look at the overall composition of app-of-apps, appsets and apps and where they get deployed to.
+---

+## How the pieces fit together

+* The spoke-appset is part of the bootstrap app on the Hub.
+* It creates an ApplicationSet (spoke-applications) which, for each Spoke cluster, generates a per-spoke App-of-Apps.
+*	Grey apps are deployed on the Hub; yellow/green apps are deployed on the corresponding Spokes.

 ![image](../../img/hub-and-spoke-topology-2.png)

-The spoke-appset is part of the bootstrap-app.
-This spoke-appset creates an ApplicationSet 'spoke-applications'
-which creates a spoke-applications App-Of-Apps for each spoke.

-While the grey applications get deployed on the Hub, the yellow and green applications get deployed on the corresponding spokes.